Deir ez-Zor campaign (2017–2019): Final assault

 On 16 February, one week into the battle, SDF commander Jiya Furat stated that the besieged pocket was reduced to an encircled 700 square meters and that a declaration of victory against ISIL in the pocket was soon to come.
 The battle had stalled into a standoff by late February, as the SDF chose to wait until every possible civilian fled the remaining territory before storming it, delaying declaration of victory and extending the battle into a protracted siege.
 Attrition became a larger factor as the surrounded jihadists were letting their families, other hostages, and more expendable fighters leave due to dwindling food resources from the SDF's encirclement, with hundreds of civilians and dozens of surrendering militants regularly flowing out of the enclave.
 The evacuees included shattered families that lost loved ones and wounded, exhausted and hungry men, women, and children.
 A number of the fleeing wives were interviewed by international media, giving accounts of their journey to and conditions under ISIL's "caliphate", some describing how they lived in dug-up holes with hoisted tents to protect against airstrikes.
 While some were more critical, others proclaimed their continuing devotion to the idea of the Islamic State, even after surrender.
 "We weren't going to leave, but the Caliph said women should leave," said one mother, referring to ISIL leader Abu Bakr al-Baghdadi reportedly ordering women and children to leave.
 "I wanted to stay.
 It is an Islamic State.
 It is land of Islam," she added.
 SDF officials had previously denied that they were negotiating with ISIL, but Coalition spokesman Sean Ryan confirmed on 6 March that negotiations were taking place, through which the SDF was "diligently" trying to find out information regarding any hostages held by ISIL.

 By 9 March, one month into the protracted battle/stand-off, many evacuating ISIL militants and their families remained unrepentant and devoted to the "caliphate".
 Around two dozen interviewed evacuees described their last days in the besieged camp and how ISIL's Hisbah religious police continued to maintain order and religious enforcement in the camp amidst SDF-Coalition encirclement.
 The Hisbah oversaw the civilian evacuations from ISIL's end, seeing the SDF's evacuation attempts as facilitating their longevity.
 According to media reports, a number of the evacuees sometimes berated and harassed reporters and photographers at evacuation areas.
 Others spoke about their situation; many were still devoted to ISIL and hoping for future "conquests", while some were more ambivalent.
-They saw the caliphate's collapse as punishment from God due to corruption among ISIL leadership and officials.
+They saw ISIL's territorial collapse as punishment from God due to corruption among ISIL leadership and officials.
 On 17 March, the SDF released their figures on the operation since 9 January: 34,000 total civilians evacuated, 29,600 ISIL fighters and their family members surrendered, including more than 5,000 fighters, 1,306 ISIL militants killed, and 520 captured in operations.
 In turn, they put their casualties at 11 dead and 61 injured.